aantonelli94/aantonelli94.github.io/_pages/research.md

 ------------------

-General relativity, the pillar of **gravitational physics**, must be studied in excruciating detail.
+General relativity (GR), the pillar of **gravitational physics**, must be studied in excruciating detail.
 Within certain schemes, solutions to the general-relativistic equations of motions can be obtained.
 This is the bedrock to develop waveform predictions, in turn needed for GW *source modelling*.

 >My work exploits the synergies between approximations to the Einstein equations to improve the accuracy attainable in waveform predictions.
 The approximations I am concerned with are the post-Newtonian, post-Minkowskian and small-mass ratio ones (the latter based on gravitational self-force theory).
 I have also made extensive use of the effective-one-body formalism to connect all three approaches.